mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 ### JamStack

 Static websites are not a new concept.
-Before WordPress CMS, websites are crafted with html files, Css and javascript and being uploaded via FTP to a web server.
+Before WordPress CMS, websites are crafted with html files, CSS and Javascript and being uploaded via FTP to a web server.
 No database is involved.

 Smashing Magazine ditch WordPress and move to JAMstack - stands for JavaScript, APIs, & Markup; an approach to building and hosting websites that allows you to have all the web performance & security benefits of a static website along with the dynamic capabilities of a database-driven CMS.

-static site are appealing for security, reliability, speed and saving on hosting site.
-Hosted on GitHub, powered by @Netlify with Content Delivery Network and free HTTPS.
+Static sites are appealing for their security, reliability, speed and saving on hosting site.
+Hosted on GitHub, powered by the likes of Netlify with Content Delivery Network and free HTTPS.

 ### The Best of Both World